geoai777/aCarConverter/README.md

 # aCarConvertor
 <pretty much python :)>
-Converts data from aCar application into Fuelio compatible csv
+Converts data from aCar application into Fuelio compatible csv.
+Wrote it very fast with minimal time waste so there is a space for improvements.

 quick_help = "\n--[ Quick help | Справка ]--\
 \nIn order to use converor you should:\